apache/nifi/minifi-c2/README.md

 MiNiFi Java agents can be configured to poll the C2 server by [configuring the PullHttpChangeIngestor in their bootstrap.conf.](../minifi-integration-tests/src/test/resources/c2/hierarchical/minifi-edge1/bootstrap.conf#L37)

 ### Configuration Providers:
-There are three ConfigurationProvider implementations provided out of the box.
+There are three `ConfigurationProvider` implementations provided out of the box.
-1. The [CacheConfigurationProvider](./minifi-c2-assembly/src/main/resources/conf/minifi-c2-context.xml) looks at directory on the filesystem.
+1. The [CacheConfigurationProvider](./minifi-c2-assembly/src/main/resources/conf/minifi-c2-context.xml) looks at a directory on the filesystem or in an Amazon S3 bucket.
+Which backend storage is used can be selected in `minifi-c2-context.xml` via the constructors to `CacheConfigurationProvider`.
 2. The [DelegatingConfigurationProvider](./minifi-c2-integration-tests/src/test/resources/c2-unsecure-delegating/conf/minifi-c2-context.xml) delegates to another C2 server to allow for hierarchical C2 structures to help with scaling and/or bridging networks.
 3. The [NiFiRestConfigurationProvider](./minifi-c2-integration-tests/src/test/resources/c2-unsecure-rest/conf/minifi-c2-context.xml) pulls templates from a NiFi instance over its REST API.
 (Note: sensitive values are NOT included in templates so this is unsuitable for flows with sensitive configuration currently)